 Bail hearings in Philadelphia are typically held over videoconference, meaning the college student will be in the station’s holding cell or at the local holding center for the hearing and will speak to the magistrate through a monitor.
 The state is not required to provide defendants with an attorney for this proceeding, making it even more imperative that you or a loved one contact a skilled criminal defense attorney like those at The Law Offices of Lloyd Long as soon after your arrest as possible.
 We can make the most persuasive arguments to get the student released on minimal to no bail.

 Types of Bail in Philadelphia

 Generally speaking, if the judge chooses not to hold the student in jail for the duration of the case, they have five options in terms of their release.
 First, they could release the student on their own recognizance, meaning without bail or any conditions aside from showing up for their scheduled court appearances.
-This is usually reserved for low-level offenses such as public intoxication.
+This is usually reserved for low-level offenses such as public intoxication in Philadelphia.
 Second, they could release the student with non-monetary conditions, such as attending counseling or a drug rehab program.

 The other three options all involve some form of monetary bail.
 The first is release on unsecured bail, meaning the judge will set the bail at a certain amount, but you will not have to actually put up any money to get the student out of jail.
 Rather, the student must simply sign a form stating that, if they fail to appear for the scheduled court dates, they will immediately owe the court the full bail amount.
 The second is release on a monetary condition, where the judge sets the bail and you or a loved one puts up the full amount of bail through cash or assets used as collateral.